egpivo/egpivo.github.io/about.md

 <h4 class="list-group-item-heading">autoFRK</h4>
  <div>ShengLi Tzeng, Hsin-Cheng Huang, Wen-Ting Wang, Douglas Nychka, Colin Gillespie, 2018. </div>
  <br />
-<p class="list-group-item-text"> This package is written by RcppEigen, and provides Automatic fixed rank kriging for (irregularly located) spatial data using a class of basis functions with multi-resolution features and ordered in terms of their resolutions.
+<p class="list-group-item-text"> This package is written by RcppEigen, and provides automatic fixed rank kriging for (irregularly located) spatial data using a class of basis functions with multi-resolution features and ordered in terms of their resolutions.
 </p>
 <br />
 <ul class="list-inline">